It is the policy of the Government of Canada to:

 Institutions must comply with the Copyright Act and ensure that the ownership rights associated with works subject to copyright are fully respected in all media applications.

 Institutions must manage the administration and licensing of Crown copyright.
 Institutions must comply with the Treasury Board's Common Services Policy and Policy on Title to Intellectual Property Arising Under Crown Procurement Contracts.
 Institutions also must comply with the requirements of the Federal Identity Program Policy with respect to Government of Canada symbols and identifiers protected under the Trade-marks Act.

-The production, distribution and evaluation of motion picture films, videotapes, television programs, interactive videodiscs, CD ROMs, audiovisual and multimedia productions must be contracted through Public Works and Government Services Canada.
-PWGSC ensures the integrity of the contracting process between institutions and private- or public-sector producers.
+The production, distribution and evaluation of motion picture films, videotapes, television programs, interactive videodiscs, CD ROMs, audiovisual and multimedia productions must be contracted through Public Services and Procurement Canada.
+PSPC ensures the integrity of the contracting process between institutions and private- or public-sector producers.
 It oversees contracting, quality control and storage services, while institutions handle all other aspects of project management.